Irvgintium/swiftoogle/README.md

 ## Overview

-Swiftoogle is a simple yet powerful web application designed to help you decipher the cryptic acronyms often found in Taylor Swift's songs.
+Swiftoogle is a simple web application designed to help you decipher the cryptic acronyms often found in Taylor Swift's songs.
 By utilizing Google Sheets API, it searches through a comprehensive database of Taylor Swift's lyrics, providing you with potential interpretations of the acronyms.

 ## Features